novasamatech/parity-signer/docs/src/development/UOS.md

 - the Signer has network specs on file for the network, with matching encryption
 - the Signer has metadata on file that corresponds to the metadata used to create the transaction on the hot side
-- key used is associated with the network
+- key used exists in Signer and is associated with the network

 ### Example